 Points to consider : whilst ebay has a good selection of reasonably priced vintage cast iron fireplaces , most of them will require local pick up.
 And unless you are super lucky this might mean having to hire a man with a van, which will increase overall cost.
 Also, if it’s going to be used to burn an actual fire you need a professional fireplace installer who knows all the fire safety regulations.
 But for decorative purposes, reclaimed fireplaces can be easy and cheap way to add some period charm to your home!

-4th best vintage find: melon cover and rustic metal bowl
+4th best vintage find: rustic metal bowl & other accessories

-I ended up grouping these two as my favourite decorative vintage finds.
-Maybe not so useful but the sort of little, important details that makes your home yours.
+This might not so useful but is the sort of little, important details that makes your home yours.
 Different and unique.
-I bought the melon cover several years ago but the metal bowl is a recent find.
+I bought this rustic metal bowl a couple of years ago.
 The plan was to grow thyme or rosemary in it, but looks like Ebba has found a new napping spot.

 Points to consider for decorative items: Be picky and choose carefully.
 Have rather one bigger item than several smaller ones.